 A pair of researchers at Colorado College in College Springs, Colorado has shown that fooling people into believing they've had more or less than average amounts of REM sleep can impact their cognitive skill levels.
 In their paper published in the Journal of Experimental Psychology: Learning, Memory and Cognition, Christina Draganich and Kristi Erdal describe an experiment they conducted with volunteers that evaluated the relationship between the placebo effect regarding REM sleep and performance on cognitive skills test.

 To find out, the researchers enlisted the assistance of 164 students from the College and divided them into two groups.
 Individuals from both groups were asked to lie down and go to sleep while attached to a special machine that could measure the amount of time they were undergoing REM sleep (it actually didn't do anything at all).
 All participants were also given a seminar before sleeping where REM sleep was explained—they were also told what percentage of the time people normally spend in it while sleeping (on average 20 to 25 percent).
 It was also explained to them how REM duration had been found to impact cognitive skill levels.
 After sleeping, volunteers from one group were told they had spent more time than average in REM sleep, while those in the other group were told they'd spent less than the average amount of time in REM sleep.
-Individuals in both groups were also asked how they thought they had slept before being asked to take some tests that measured (processing speeds and attention levels).
+Individuals in both groups were also asked how they thought they had slept before being asked to take some tests that measured cognitive abilities (processing speeds and attention levels).

-In analyzing the results, the researchers found that the people who were in the group who were told they'd spent more time in REM sleep did better than average on the while those who were told they got less, did worse—regardless of how well the volunteers thought they had slept.
+In analyzing the results, the researchers found that the people who were in the group who were told they'd spent more time in REM sleep did better than average on thecognitive tests while those who were told they got less, did worse—regardless of how well the volunteers thought they had slept.

 The study shows, the researchers report, that the placebo effect can indeed by applied to REM sleep and cognitive skill levels, though they are at a loss as to why that is.